Aktualizacja Weblate

 ;

-As Weblate was originally written as replacement from Pootle, it is supported to migrate user accounts from Pootle.
+As Weblate was originally written as a replacement for Pootle, it is supported to migrate the user accounts from it.
 You can dump the users from Pootle and import them using importusers.